Chuck Versus the First Kill: Plot summary

-Main Plot

-As the episode begins, the NSA and CIA have had no success in locating Chuck's father, Stephen.
-Chuck angrily confronts Beckman during a status update about their failure to locate him.
+Chuck angrily confronts Beckman about their failure to locate his father, Stephen.
 Chuck decides that he must take matters into his own hands and interrogate a Fulcrum agent.
-However, none of those they captured have been willing to talk.
-Chuck gambles that he might be able to persuade Jill, who is currently incarcerated, to help.
-She initially refuses, but Chuck makes an unauthorized deal to have her brought into witness protection if she cooperates.
-She recommends that the team question her father's best friend, Uncle Bernie, (Ken Davitian) who recruited her into Fulcrum.
-She tells the team that most of the time he is well-protected and the only way to gain access to him without his bodyguards is at family gatherings.
+Jill recommends that the team question her father's best friend, Uncle Bernie, while warning them that most of the time the only way to gain access to him without his bodyguards is at family gatherings.
 Chuck decides to manufacture one by going undercover with Jill and throwing a party to celebrate their engagement.

 While Chuck and Jill meet with Jill's family, Casey and Sarah monitor from the van outside.
-Bernie arrives and is immediately suspicious upon seeing Jill, whom he believes had been arrested, and he confronts them in private.
-Chuck offers him the same deal as Jill: help him locate Stephen and in return they'll offer him witness protection.
-Bernie instead attempts to kill them and they flee through the house.
-Sarah and Casey, masquerading as Chuck's cousin and her boyfriend, arrive to back them up.
-Before they can reach Chuck, Bernie suffers a fatal heart attack and collapses.
+Bernie suffers a fatal heart attack and collapses.
 After his death, Casey and Chuck carry him from the party, pretending that he is still alive by moving him and speaking for him.

-At Castle, Sarah tells Chuck that Jill will be returned to prison because of the failure of their mission.
-Chuck argues that they still need her help, but Sarah apologizes and tells him they don't have a choice.
-Jill returns the engagement ring the government provided her as part of the cover and says goodbye to Chuck, but as she's being led out, Bernie's phone begins to ring.
-Chuck retrieves the phone from the body bag and answers, stalling the Fulcrum operative on the other end while Sarah tracks him to a business used as a recruiting front by Fulcrum.
-Sarah guards Jill in the van while Jill walks Chuck and Casey through infiltrating the facility, where they take a test to determine their eligibility for recruitment.
-While taking the test, Chuck and Casey are identified and separated and Chuck is taken in for interrogation, while Casey escapes, having gotten a very low score.
+At Castle, Chuck intercepts a call from Fulcrum to Bernie's.
+Sarah tracks the call to a business used as a recruiting front by Fulcrum.
+Jill walks Chuck and Casey through infiltrating the facility, where they take a test to determine their eligibility for recruitment.
+Chuck is taken in for interrogation, while Casey escapes, having gotten a very low score.